 There are many resources to help survivors, but it can take some homework to find what you need.
-In dealing with employment issues, you should learn about your rights and your employer's responsibilities under the law.
+In dealing with employment, disability and insurance issues, you should learn about your rights and your employer's responsibilities under the law.
 OncoLink's section on financial and insurance issues may be helpful.
-LIVESTRONG Navigation Services (online or 1-855-220-7777) is a free resource that can help you find resources and address financial, employment, insurance and coping concerns.
-The National Coalition for Cancer Survivorship and the American Cancer Society websites also have financial and insurance information for survivors.
+The National Coalition for Cancer Survivorship and the American Cancer Society websites have financial and insurance information for survivors.
 The Cancer Legal Resource Center provides information on cancer-related legal issues, including insurance coverage, employment and time off, and healthcare and government benefits.
 Cancer and Careers is a resource for all things employment-related, from time of diagnosis well into survivorship.

 Personal issues related to sexuality or fertility can be emotionally draining, and can interfere with personal relationships at a time when you need them most.
 OncoLink's section on fertility & sexuality may be helpful.
-Organizations such as LIVESTRONG, the Oncofertility Consortium and Resolve can help with fertility issues.
+Organizations such as the Oncofertility Consortium, LIVESTRONG and Resolve can help with fertility issues.
 Us Too and the American Cancer Society provide fertility and sexuality resources.